Lusito/box2d.ts/packages/core/docs/hello.md

 ## Creating a World

-Every Box2D program begins with the creation of a b2World object. b2World is the physics hub that manages memory, objects, and simulation.
+Every Box2D program begins with the creation of a b2World object. b2World is the physics hub that manages objects and simulation.

 It is easy to create a Box2D world.
 First, we define the gravity vector.